apps8os/motivator/README.md

 This is the repository for the motivator app.

+**NOTE**
-**NOTE** This project uses ViewPagerIndicator by JakeWharton.
+This project uses ViewPagerIndicator by JakeWharton.
 This library is not included in this repository currently. https://github.com/JakeWharton/Android-ViewPagerIndicator

+Additionally, The required images for the mood question are not tracked in this git.
+The app requires that you provide the mood images in resources. (energy1-5 and mood1-5)

 LICENSE